Beorma: Arch of the Beorma Tribe

-In 2002 Birmingham's medieval history was commemorated by the placement of a set of ornate rolled steel memorial arches in Gooch Street on a bridge over the River Rea in the suburb of Highgate by artist Steve Field, which reflect upon the foundation of the city and on modern Highgate's local identity.
-The memorial says "near this river crossing an Anglian tribe led by Beorma founded Birmingham".
+In 2002, a pair of commemorative steel arches, by artist Steve Field, were set up on either side of a bridge spanning the River Rea at Gooch Street in the suburb of Highgate, supposed to be the site of the original Anglo-Saxon settlement.
+They bear the inscription "near this river crossing an Anglian tribe led by Beorma founded Birmingham".